Surya Kant

-Suryakant Sharma (born 10 February 1962) is an Indian judge of the Supreme Court of India, the second senior-most Supreme Court judge after the incumbent CJI B. R. Gavai, is set to become the 53rd Chief Justice of India. on 24 November after CJI B. R. Gavai's retirement on 23 November.
-Prior to his elevation as judge, Kant was a Senior Advocate and also served as the Advocate General for Haryana.
-He is also the visitor of National University of Study and Research in Law, Ranchi.
-Also, he is the ex officio executive chairman of National Legal Services Authority.
+Surya Kant (born 10 February 1962) is an Indian jurist and the 53rd Chief Justice of India.
+Prior to his elevation as judge, Kant was a Senior Advocate and has served the Advocate General for Haryana.
+He is also the visitor of National University of Study and Research in Law, Ranchi, and the ex officio patron-in-chief of National Legal Services Authority.

-Early life
+Early life and education

-Kant was born in 1962, in village Petwar of Hisar district in Haryana, into a middle class family.
+Surya Kant Sharma was born on 10 February 1962, in Petwar, Haryana, into a middle class family.
 His father, Madan Gopal Sharma, was a Sanskrit teacher.
-He graduated from the Government Post Graduate College, Hisar in 1981 and earned his Bachelor of Laws from Maharishi Dayanand University, Rohtak in 1984.
-He stood First Class First in his Master of Laws from Kurukshetra University, Kurukshetra in 2011.
+He graduated in (B.A. in Geography) from the Government Post Graduate College, Hisar in 1981 and earned his Bachelor of Laws from Maharishi Dayanand University in 1984.
+He stood First Class First in his Master of Laws from Kurukshetra University.
+On 7 July 2000 he became the youngest Advocate General of Haryana.

 Career

+Kant was the youngest Advocate General of Haryana.
+He was made a judge of the Punjab & Haryana High Court on 9 January 2004.
 Kant was nominated as a member of the National Legal Services Authority on 23 February 2007 for two consecutive terms.
 Kant organised and attended several prestigious conferences.
 On 5 October 2018, he took oath as the Chief Justice of the Himachal Pradesh High Court.
 On 9 May 2019, the Supreme Court collegium headed by Chief Justice Ranjan Gogoi recommended his elevation to the Supreme Court of India.
-On 24 May 2019, Kant took oath as a judge of the Supreme Court.
+On 24 May 2019, Kant took oath as a judge of the Supreme Court, a position he served until 23 November 2025.

+Kant took oath as the 53rd Chief Justice of India (CJI) on 24 November 2025 during a ceremony held at Rashtrapati Bhavan.

-Notable case involvements
+Notable judgements

-Kant has delivered numerous judgments on human rights, gender justice, education and prison reforms inter alia.
+Kant has delivered numerous judgements on human rights, gender justice, education and prison reforms inter alia.
 During his tenure at the Punjab and Haryana High Court, he delivered the Jasvir Singh judgement, directing the State of Punjab to form a Jail Reforms Committee for creating a scheme for enabling conjugal and family visits for jail inmates keeping in mind the beneficial nature and reformatory goals of such amenities.

+Justice Kant has been involved in several important decisions of the Supreme Court such as: